techmatlock/c0524-code-solutions/react-components/react-components-quiz-notes.md

 - How do you define a component in React?

-You create the function preceded by the keyword export.
-Then function name must start with a capital letter.
-After the return statement is the JSX which includes your HTML elements.
+The function name must start with a capital letter.
+Can only accept 0 or 1 parameters.
+It will return JSX.

 - How is a component "rendered" (made visible on the browser page)?

-In the App component, you import the named export and specify from without the file extension.
-Then in the App function, you call the component that's wrapped in </> tags.
+React calls the component function
+All the rest is handled by React.

 ## Notes